-With the firearm shouldered, cast off means moving the comb to the right of the centerline of the firearm to give a fit advantage for a right-handed shooter.
+With the gun shouldered, cast off means moving the comb to the right of the centerline of the gun to give a fit advantage for a right-handed shooter.
 Cast on refers to moving the comb to the left of the centerline, giving a fit advantage for a left-handed shooter.
-A shotgun that is correctly adjusted for cast will have you looking directly down the center of the rib with both the front and middle beads in exact alignment.
+A shotgun that is correctly adjusted for cast will have you looking directly down the center of the rib with both the front and middle beads in exact alignment (Figure 14).

-Adjusting the drop at the comb allows you to align your eye perfectly with the plane of the rib.
+Adjusting the drop at comb allows you to align your eye perfectly with the plane of the rib.
 The drop measurement is determined by measuring the distance between the plane formed by the top of the rib and the top of the comb itself.
 The higher the comb, the less drop there will be.

 A correct sight picture for trap shooters should have you looking down the rib with the bottom of the front bead resting on the top of the middle bead.
 This forms a "figure eight" or "stacked" configuration.
 Some of the rib will be showing as you sight down, but no rib will show between the beads.
-Aligning the beads correctly each time you shoot is what's important.
+The correct sight picture for skeet and sporting clays shooters FIGURE 14 should have the two sight beads in perfect alignment.
+Lining up the beads correctly each time you shoot is what's important.